-In April 2017, we had a special presentation which sparked some additional thoughts about End-of-Life Planning.
-Audio and slides for the presentation are available at https://www.carolinafep.com/video/making-informed-end-of-life-decisions.cfm
+In April 2017, we had a special presentation that sparked some additional thoughts about End-of-Life Planning.
+View the audio and slides for the presentation here.

 As an estate planning and elder law firm, we discuss the topics of death and disability day-in and day-out.
 Fortunately, most often we’re just planning for the future possibility of disability or death, but sometimes, we find ourselves having difficult conversations with clients and their loved ones who are facing imminent end-of-life decisions.
 I don’t think any amount of advice, reading, etc. can fully prepare someone for having to go through end-of-life decisions first-hand, but there are certainly things that I have learned that I wish more people understood about the end-of-life process.

 I recently joined a national group of elder law attorneys on a new “Death & Dying Project.
 About this challenging topic, I can’t feel anything but somber.
 But I am excited to be involved with a group of the best minds around, coming together to help people better understand the dying process.
 The reality is that many people are in the dark about what’s involved until they have a first-hand experience.